skienzmatishun/deal-with-the-devil/src/content/full-story.md

 Now, we go back to Jarius in Mississippi.

-6:26 AM – Jarius reaches home in Fairhope (Total of 89 minutes,  or 1 hr.
+<ins>6:26 AM</ins> – Jarius reaches home in Fairhope (Total of 89 minutes,  or 1 hr.
 29 min.) – having stopped 10 minutes for gas on the way back.
 This corresponds exactly with, his girlfriend, Cynthia Weston’s testimony saying. "…the sun was about to come up."

 Internet confirms that, sunrise on Sun, April 6th, 2003, was at 6:30 CDT.